bbauska/Coursera-Bootstrap/readme.md

 should take you back to the topmost level of the hierarchy or the home page of your website, typically the index.html page.

-Some of the don\'ts that you should keep in mind is that you should not have too many choices in your navigation bar.
+Some of the don&apos;ts that you should keep in mind is that you should not have too many choices in your navigation bar.

 How many is too many?